 February 11: A duck’s webbed feet have very little soft tissue and a unique blood-flow system that keeps the feet from freezing.

-February 13: Each year has at least one Friday the 13th but no more than three (as in this year).
-In 2015, a Friday the 13th occurs in February, March, and November.
+February 13: Did you know that every year has at least one Friday the 13th but no more than three!
+How many are this year?

 February 15: Susan B. Anthony learned to read and write by age 3.